 RGD and Designers of Guelph have exchanged emails with the City of Guelph and provided suggestions for an alternative method of selecting a design that would involve issuing an RFP to help identify the right designer to work on the project, and/or inviting local artists to submit examples of existing work so that they might select the best fit.

 The City has decided to proceed with the design competition, which was already underway and receiving submissions at the time of RGD's communication.
 However, the feedback and recommendations provided by RGD and Designers of Guelph will be used prior to developing any future projects of this nature.

 “Our opposition to the City’s process was both educational and empowering,” said Gareth Lind RGD.
-“RGD helped us focus our arguments against spec and contacted the City of Guelph directly.
+“RGD helped us focus our arguments against spec and was in contact with the City of Guelph.
 We hope that the City's agreement that our recommendations 'will be used' in developing in future competitions means they won’t ask for spec work again.
 I’d encourage other designers to actively engage in public dialogue with any organization that is holding a spec competition.
 Act quickly, consult with RGD and go directly to the media.
 You can make a difference!”